 Just follow these four steps with the air fryer to make your meat hot again:

-- Lining the basket with air fryer parchment paper.
+- Line the air fryer basket with parchment paper.

 - Spray both sides of meat slices with cooking oil.